Licence-to-Fab/licence-to-fab.github.io/pages/about.md

 Read our [white paper](https://pcb.mit.edu/lectures/lecture_01/FINAL%20PAPER%20PDF.pdf) from the 2.70 FUNdaMENTALs of Precision Product Design Class in the Fall of 2022.
 As stated in the paper, we seek to develop an end-to-end design methodology for hydrogen powered vehicles, and verify it on real hardware.

-{% include framework/shortcodes/figure.html src="/assets/images/gen/content/gb_frame.jpg" title="Engine / Frame Mating" caption="2022 Bike w/ V1 Power Unit" alt="Assembly of 2022 Bike" link="" target="\_blank" %}
+{% include framework/shortcodes/figure.html src="/assets/images/gen/content/gb_zoomed.jpg" title="V1 Power Unit" caption="Gearbox + Motor Assembly" alt="Gearbox for V1 Power Unit" link="" target="\_blank" %}

 # We work in the following research areas.